-The requirements are pretty simple, really: focus on basic but key writing skills throughout junior high and high school to adequately prepare your student.
+The requirements are pretty simple, really: focus on basic but key writing skills throughout junior high and high school to adequately prepare your students.

-Make sure he regularly writes quality compositions and papers.
-Specifically, he should know how to write a:
+Make sure your teens regularly write quality compositions and papers.
+Specifically, they should know how to write a:

 - Clear, well-organized essay (both persuasive and expository)

-Minimally, by the time your teen graduates from high school, he should at least know how to:
+Minimally, by the time your teens graduates from high school, they should at least know how to: